brinkmanlab/globecorr/static/tutorial.md

 ## **2. Customize your view**

 - By default, all correlations are shown.
 Red bands represent negative correlations, while blue represent positive.
 All domains specified in the input file are included but can be faded out.

-- Currently, the GlobeCorr diagram renders relative to the size of the user's screen.
-This can result in domain names being cut off if they are too long.
-It is best practice to avoid using long domain names, but we are actively working to remedy this problem.

 ### Correlation Thresholds